fortrabbit/help/docs/craft-3-tune.md

 ## Domain setup

 Your fortrabbit App comes with a predefined App Name and an URL like `{{appname}}.frb.io` — which is good for testing.
 At some point you will very likely add your own domains.
-For general information on how to that here, please see our [domains article](/domains).
-For Craft make sure to have set your domains root path to "/web" folder.
+For general information on how to add domains to your fortrabbit App, please see our [domains article](/domains).
+For Craft CMS make sure to have set your domains root path to `/web` folder.

 Craft CMS usually plays well with any domain, as long as you have used the "@web" prefix in your settings and templates.

 You can also add multiple domains.
 From the fortrabbit side, just point them to the Apps root path, configure routing and display of contents withing Craft CMS and/or use additional [htaccess rules](/htaccess).